HOME > FAQ and Help

 What are the basic technical requirements to use CyberItalian?

-To enjoy CyberItalian you need a computer with Internet access.
-Minimum Internet modem connection required to access the site is 56K (or up).
+To enjoy CyberItalian you need a computer or smartphone with Internet access.
+Minimum Internet connection speed required to access the site is 56K.
 Broadband recommended.

 CyberItalian make use of pop-ups to facilitate the learning process: make sure you do NOT block ALL pop-ups.
 You should keep the default setting for your browser that blocks ONLY UNWANTED pop-ups.
 To check and eventually modify your browser settings, open the browser help or guide and search for popup or pop-up.